 Grab a gelato from Arbella Ice Creamery before you hit the trail.
 It’s the perfect walking snack and a great incentive for little legs on the way up.

-Take a jumper as it can get chilly on the trail, and don't miss a chance to hit Dorrigo for lunch, a great little town to explore and some delish lunch venues to check out.
+Take a jumper as it can get chilly on the trail, and don't miss a chance to hit Belligen for lunch, a great little town to explore and some delish lunch venues to check out.

 Right in the heart of town, the North Coast Regional Botanic Walk is one of the easiest and most family-friendly places to explore on foot, and it feels surprisingly tucked away from everything.